nuwave/lighthouse/.github/ISSUE_TEMPLATE/support_question.md

 ---
 name: Support question
-about: The issue tracker is not for support questions, use StackOverflow or Slack instead
+about: The issue tracker is not for support questions, use Stack Overflow or Slack instead
 ---

 This repository and the issue tracker are used to advance the development of Lighthouse.